 - Provide an interdisciplinary source of expertise from which organizations, government agencies, policy makers and media contacts can draw, when expertise on an environmental issue is needed.

 Switzer Fellowship Network activities include informal gatherings, issue-based meetings, webinars, conferences and professional skills training.
-The Annual Fellows' retreats in California and New England, which are open to all Fellows, are the keystone networking events sponsored by the Foundation each year.
-Other convenings and gatherings are scheduled throughout the year and the Foundation encourages Fellows to plan events and programs.
+The annual fall Fellows' retreats in California and New England, which are open to all Fellows, are the keystone networking events sponsored by the Foundation each year.
+In addition to the two required retreats/trainings, other convenings and gatherings are scheduled throughout the year and the Foundation encourages Fellows to plan events and programs.

 Career Support Services